David Oppenheim (musician): Personal life

 His first marriage was to actress Judy Holliday, from 1948 to 1957.
 Oppenheim struggled with his sexual orientation; Bernstein, a mutual friend, suggested that Oppenheim marry Holliday as a beard.
 (In 1943, Bernstein wrote in a letter to Oppenheim, then in the U.S. Army, that he had thought of marrying Holliday himself.)
 Oppenheim and Holliday had a son, Jonathan, who became a film editor whose work includes Paris Is Burning, Children Underground, and Arguing the World.

 Oppenheim's second marriage (1957–76) was to Ellen Adler, daughter of Stella Adler.
 They had a daughter, Sara, and a son, Thomas, who became president and artistic director of Stella Adler Studio of Acting.
 He married Patricia Jaffe in 1987.
 Their grandson is musician Del Water Gap.
 The title to his second album, I Miss You Already + I Haven’t Left Yet, was inspired by Oppenheim's memento to Jaffe.

 Oppenheim died in New York City in 2007.

 In popular culture

-Oppenheim was portrayed by Matt Bomer in Bradley Cooper's 2023 film Maestro.
+Oppenheim was portrayed as Bernstein's 1940s lover by Matt Bomer in Bradley Cooper's 2023 film Maestro.